latitude-dev/latitude/README.md

 npm install -g @latitude-data/cli
 ```

+Note that if you're using Windows, you might need to follow these instructions first: [Windows setup](https://docs.latitude.so/guides/getting-started/windows-compatibility).

 ### 2. Create the starter project

 Run this command to create a new Latitude project: